iRNA-COSI/APAeval/summary_workflows/quantification/Q2_benchmark/Q2_benchmark_specification.md

 **X axis** - benchmarked tool
 **Y axis** - correlation

-Input data:
+Input datasets:

-- Q2: RNA-Seq data
+- RNA-Seq data compared with 3'end sequencing data
-- Q3: Simulated RNA-Seq data
+- Simulated RNA-Seq data compared with dataset used for simulation

 Ranking: The best performing tool is the one with the highest correlation value.